nanodesigns/adzonia/README.md

-###WordPress Ad Management Plugin###
+##WordPress Ad Management Plugin##
-Developer: Mayeenul Islam (@mayeenulislam)
+<strong>Developer:</strong> Mayeenul Islam (@mayeenulislam)

+<h3>STILL UNDER DEVELOPMENT - USE WITH YOUR OWN RISK</h3>

 The plugin is to add, edit, delete and manage advertisement easily with less effort in any WordPress website or blog.
+It deploys only a single database table, hence a lightweight one for your WordPress powered website or blog.

 ###Credits###
 Thanks to my plugin guru Ms. Tahmina Aktar for the appreciation and support from the very begining.